accesslabs-dev/bna-website/content/english/blog/post-1.md

 Aggravating even more the OpenAI case on not having the edge for API services there's one point I haven't discussed here: PRICE.

+I only wanted to discuss this section because you'll only pay close attention to this if you're selling something that uses LLM.
+If you just use ChatGPT, you don't need to worry as much.

 With the quality and speed comparisons we did earlier + competition on who is the best API LLM provider, prices for open models are CHEAP.
 The disadvantage for closed models lies in the lack of competition once only them can provide their own models.

-Once again, using artificialanalysis.ai I'll show an example in the price gap between similar or same models being provided by different companies.
+Once again, using artificialanalysis.ai I'll show an example in the price gap between models with similar quality being provided by different companies.

 Example: Llama 3 (70B) and it'll be clear it's importance for the LLM market.

 Remember that the Llama model was scored at 88, GPT4 at 94, Claude 3 Opus at 74 too and Gemini, 88.

-Price-wise, **Llama is 33x times cheaper than Claude and 16x than GPT-4.**
+Price-wise, **Llama is 33x times cheaper than Claude and 16x than GPT-4.** Just for perpective, the price to only review this article that I've written would be:

+- Claude: USD 0,12

+- GPT-4: USD 0,06

+- Llama-3: USD 0,004

+And this is the average price.
+If you use groq or deepinfra with Llama 3, the cost drops from USD 0.9 per 1M tokens to USD 0.6 (50 times cheaper than Claude).

 ![models_quality](/images/models_price.png)
 _price comparison of LLM models_

 #### Speed

 It doesn't stop there.
-Remember groq?
+I'll mention groq again.

 Comparing all LLama 3 (70B) providers, it's 2x faster than the second one and 15x than the last one (but obviously Microsoft doesn't want to run Meta's model fast)